 Regional Deans' Representative: This is the dean who will present your certificate program to the Occupational Regional Deans.
 Meet periodically with him or her to discuss the overall program.
 Plan to attend the Regional Deans meeting when your program is presented for approval.
 Your division dean and a member of the advisory committee should go with you.
 Our representative can tell you what materials to send to the eight deans who sit on this committee and what to bring to the meeting.
-The Regional Deans must approve your program before it goes to the Chancellor's Office.
-(This step is not necessary for degree only programs.)

-CurricUSEARCH (www.curricunet.com/avc): Become familiar with this web site for researching courses/programs at other colleges and universities.
+The Regional Deans must approve your program before it goes to the eLumen public site(https://avc.elumenapp.com/public/): Become familiar with this web site for researching courses/programs at other colleges and universities.